HunterBennett/KupfferCell_NaturalGeneticVariation/README.md

     * Figure5_H3K27Ac_CisTrans_Promoter_Motifs.ipynb: Motif analysis of accessible enhancers associated with *trans* regulated genes.
 * Figure 6
     * Figure6_00_Maggie_LowEqualHighBasal_Github.ipynb: MAGGIE analysis of low/equal/high basal ATAC-seq peaks from LPS treatment experiment.

+If you encounter a problem with the provided code please post in the <a href="https://github.com/HunterBennett/KupfferCell_NaturalGeneticVariation/issues">issues section</a>.

 ### Packages utlized in this work
 ____